How the Average Time Spent on Website Makes or Breaks SERP

 How?
 Glad you asked.

 There are 3 powerful hacks to make visitors stay longer on their every website visit.

 However, first let’s find out how to calculate time on site, how it affects your online business, and how it is different from bounce rate.

 How Time on Site is Calculated

 Time on site shows the level of involvement visitors have with your site.
 As such, it is an important metric for measuring website performance.

 “How do I calculate it?” you may ask.

 Let’s find out…

-When website visitors enter your site, the web server automatically creates a log file to record the action.
+When website visitors enter your site, regardless of the type of hosting you use, the web server automatically creates a log file to record the action.